CompuTec/pdc-docs/current/user-guide/adding-new-task.md

 1. To add a new task click the "task adding" icon in the main form:

     ![Adding Task](./media/adding-new-task/adding-task.webp)
-2. On the top of the form, you can choose between choosing task by Resource or by Manufacturing Order (if a specific resource is set up for a device in [the settings](../administrator-guide/setting-up-the-application/setting-up-the-application.md), only the By Resource card will be available without the search field, only with operations assigned to the specific resource).
+2. On the top of the form, you can choose between choosing task by Resource or by Manufacturing Order (if a specific resource is set up for a device in [the settings](../administrator-guide/setting-up-the-application/overview.md), only the By Resource card will be available without the search field, only with operations assigned to the specific resource).
 The following view is for choosing by Resource.
-To check the workflow for the By Manufacturing Order option, go to point IV (you can set up the default search method in [the settings](../administrator-guide/setting-up-the-application/setting-up-the-application.md)).
+To check the workflow for the By Manufacturing Order option, go to point 4 (you can set up the default search method in [the settings](../administrator-guide/setting-up-the-application/overview.md)).
 3. Choose Resource from the Resource Code drop-down list.
 All the tasks related to the specific resource will be displayed on the list.
 You can filter Resources by choosing a particular Resource Group first.

     ![By Resource](./media/adding-new-task/by-resource.webp)